Immersive Exhibition

-Read MoreHolding On
+Read MoreLight On The Watch

 Interactive

-Read MoreInteractive Installation (2019)
+Read MoreInteractive Light Installation

 Periscope considers our sense of identity and self-image.
 Do we view ourselves through the lens of the media, falling short of superficial unattainable standards, or do we see ourselves from the perspective of our Father in heaven - who made us, formed us and knows us better than we know ourselves?